-Located at the Southern part of Singapore, Labrador Nature Reserve is a hidden oasis.
+Located in the Southern part of Singapore, Labrador Nature Reserve is a hidden oasis.
 Take in the panoramic view off the rocky sea-cliff or amble through Berlayer Creek Mangrove trail to uncover an amazing variety of fauna and flora.
 Furthermore, the kids will definitely love the large sandy playground nearby.
 Grab a kite or two when the weather is good.

 Why should you go?
 Relics from World War II and Labrador secret tunnel are slices of history that you shouldn’t miss – great chronological learning for the kids!

 Facilities available: World War II Memorial Plaque, Playground, Jogging track, Fitness stations & equipments, restaurant/cafe.